-Now, as it is an infamously expensive city, this wouldn’t be enough to buy you a pint in most bars in Central London, but don’t worry, you can still have a completely unique experience and have change leftover!
+Now, as it is an infamously expensive city, this wouldn’t be enough to buy you a pint in most clubs in London, but don’t worry, you can still have a completely unique experience and have change leftover!

 Head over to trendy Hackney in East London and immerse yourself in the quirky and subversive Victor Wynd’s Museum of Curiosities for an afternoon of intrigue and whimsy.